-Throughout the rest of this document the terms expansion port, expansion bus and edge connector are used interchangeably to refer to the connection socket located at the rear of the Spectrum and on some peripherals.
+Throughout the rest of this manual the terms expansion port and expansion bus are used interchangeably to refer to the connection socket located at the rear of the Spectrum and on some peripherals.
 Likewise, the terms interface, peripheral and device are used interchangeably and refer to a physical board that can be plugged into the Spectrum's expansion port.